 acrylic, hard maple

 Recalling the glaciers of Northern Canada, this stationery holder is a reminder of nature’s beauty and the importance of its preservation.
 Modular and multifunctional, the fins emulate the melting of our glacial landscapes.
-ATHABASCA was recently displayed at the Royal Ontario Museum as part of their ‘Canadaian Modern’ exhibit.
+ATHABASCA was recently displayed at the Royal Ontario Museum as part of their ‘Canadian Modern’ exhibit.